Electronic Cigarettes

 Local Collection Options

 In the absence of a manufacturer take-back program, unwanted e-cigarettes and batteries should be brought to a household hazardous waste collection facility or hazardous waste collection event.
-Please note that batteries must be removed from the devices ahead of time.
-Please see below for locations.
+Please remove batteries from the devices ahead of time.
+The battery should remain if it is imbedded into the device and the unit should still be disposed of as hazardous waste.
+Any batteries separated from e-cigarettes should also be disposed of at a hazardous waste facility.
+Please see below for disposal locations.

 Where to go